-Kagami Biraki is a traditional Japanese ceremony to break the ornamental mochi and eat it for good health and fortune for the New Year.
+Kagami biraki is a traditional Japanese ceremony to break the ornamental mochi and eat it for good health and fortune for the New Year.

 What is Kagami Biraki?

-The literal translation for Kagami is “mirror”, and Biraki means “opening” or “to break”.
+The literal translation for kagami is “mirror,” and biraki means “opening” or “to break.”
 Why mirror?
-The name “Kagami” is originated from its resemblance to an old-fashioned round copper mirror, which also had a religious significance, according to Japanese mythology.
+The name “kagami” is originated from its resemblance to an old-fashioned round copper mirror, which also had a religious significance, according to Japanese mythology.

-Originally, Kagami Biraki was celebrated on January 20th, but with the death of the third Shogun, Iemitsu in the Tokugawa shogunate, on January 20, 1651, it was changed to the 11th as odd numbers are considered auspicious in Japan.
+Originally, kagami biraki was celebrated on January 20th, but with the death of the third Shogun, Iemitsu in the Tokugawa shogunate, on January 20, 1651, it was changed to the 11th as odd numbers are considered auspicious in Japan.

 The words “kiru” (to cut) and “waru” (to break) have connotations of bad fortune and mishap; therefore, “hiraku“(open) — the original form of “Biraki” — is used in the sense of the opening of new opportunities.

-These days not many families decorate the real mochi.
-Instead, Kagami Mochi-shaped plastic packs can be purchased at grocery stores.
-Inside the mold, there are individually packaged small mochi pieces for convenience and for better perservation.
+These days most families buy a plastic kagami mochi from grocery stores.
+Inside the kagami mochi mold, there are individually packaged small mochi pieces (we call this rectangular mochi kiri mochi) for convenience and better preservation.